marteleira/crowdsourced-beach-data-platform/README.md

 - [ ] Display current temps (requires another api)
 - [ ] Admin panel for beach management and moderation
-- [ ] Implement the flag system with prolog
+- [ ] Implement the flag system with prolog (ideia maluca)

-- [ ] Include a more detailed tide prediction

 #### Probably wont
 - [ ] Dark mode (Darkmode may be worse to see on the beach)
 - [ ] Expand to other Portuguese beaches
+- [ ] Include a more detailed/longer tide prediction (8 instead of 4 levels for example is a lot)
 ---

 <div align="center">